PNg-HA/AWS_Workshop_Store-retrieve-and-manage-sensitive-credentials-in-AWS-Secrets-Manager/content/3/3.2/_index.md

 Changing the Event value to "conference" also does not connect to the database

 ![1.2](/images/m1/1.2/s16d.png)
-If the Workshop and Event tags have values ​​as below, the database query will be successful.
+If the Workshop and Event tags have values ​​as above, the database query will be successful.